aanujkhurana/fun-cli/README.md

 # life-clock
+### ⏳ "See how far you've come.
+And how far to go."

-A simple CLI tool that visualizes the progress of your life based on your birthdate — with a clean progress bar and motivational insights.
+life-clock is a simple CLI tool that visualizes the progress of your life based on your birthdate — with a clean progress bar and motivational insights.
 It's a fun and reflective way to stay mindful of time.

 Whether you're planning your next big project or just need a gentle reminder to live intentionally, life-clock turns your terminal into a philosophical time tracker.

+## Why This Exists

+Time is our most valuable asset — and most of us forget how little we have. life-clock is a gentle, visual nudge to make every day matter.
+Inspired by Tim Urban’s "Life in Weeks" and the Stoic idea of memento mori.

 ## ✨ Features